Seeded Poisson Factorization: leveraging domain knowledge to fit topic models: Empirical results

-\subsection{Comparison to existing methods and scalability}
+\subsubsection{Comparison to existing methods and scalability}

-To evaluate the predictive performance and the computational efficiency of the SPF topic model in comparison with other guided topic models, we also fit KeyATM \citep{eshima2023keyword} and SeededLDA \citep{watanabe} to the Amazon corpus.
-We investigate in particular how the predictive performance and run-times change with the number of documents $D$ in the corpus, varying $D$ from $1k$, over $5k$ and $10k$ to $30k$.
-The evaluation criteria include the run-time (in minutes) as well as the predictive performance metrics accuracy, precision, recall, and F1-score.
+To evaluate the classification performance and the computational efficiency of the SPF topic model in comparison with other guided topic models, we also fit KeyATM \citep{eshima2023keyword} and SeededLDA \citep{watanabe} to the Amazon corpus.
+We complement this with a comparison to the standard PF model.
+We investigate in particular how the classification performance and run-times change with the number of documents $D$ in the corpus, varying $D$ from $1k$, over $5k$ and $10k$ to $30k$.
+The evaluation criteria include the run-time (in minutes) as well as the classification performance metrics accuracy, precision, recall, and F1-score.
 These computational experiments were conducted using the hardware setup described in Section~\ref{sec:computational_details}.

+When fitting the standard PF topic model, the inferred topics are unlabeled and their ordering is arbitrary.
+Evaluating the classification accuracy requires identifying an alignment between the predicted topics and the true category labels.
+To do so, we apply the Hungarian algorithm \citep{kuhn1955hungarian} to obtain the permutation of predicted topics that maximizes accuracy.
+This approach is a form of optimal label permutation commonly used in clustering and unsupervised learning evaluation, and is equivalent to solving the linear sum assignment problem \citep{munkres1957algorithms}.
+Based on this optimal mapping, the predicted labels are accordingly remapped and the classification metrics calculated.

 For all models, we set the number of topics to $K=6$ and limited the input data to customer feedback only, excluding any additional metadata.
 Each model was trained using the same set of seed words and the default values for model and prior specifications suggested / implemented in the software packages.
-Using the same number of MCMC iterations for KeyATM and SeededLDA as well as number of epochs for model fitting regardless of the number of documents $D$ did lead to poor predictive performance results in case only very few documents were included in the corpus.
+Using the same number of MCMC iterations for KeyATM and SeededLDA as well as the number of epochs for model fitting regardless of the number of documents $D$ led to poor predictive performance results in the case where only very few documents were included in the corpus.
 We thus increased the number of MCMC iterations / number of epochs for $D$ equal to $5k$ and $1k$.
-In particular we used 1\,500 MCMC iterations and 150 epochs for $D \in \{10k, 30k\}$ and doubled this number to 3\,000 MCMC iterations and 300 epochs for $D = 5k$ and tripled the number to 4\,500 MCMC iterations and 450 epochs for $D = 1k$.
+In particular, we used 1\,500 MCMC iterations and 150 epochs for $D \in \{10k, 30k\}$ and doubled this number to 3\,000 MCMC iterations and 300 epochs for $D = 5k$ and tripled the number to 4\,500 MCMC iterations and 450 epochs for $D = 1k$.